shampuan/Duplicate-Agent/README.md

 This program was created to detect and delete unnecessary files on your computer that you've unknowingly created, copied, or backed up in some way.

-This program was created with artificial intelligence and is presented to you.
+This program was created with python3+pyqt5 and is presented to you.
 I originally created the program for myself, but GNU also recommends "share it with your neighbor."

 This is a file deletion program and requires careful use.
 Additionally: